 Where to Stay

-If you’re after a bigger holiday apartment, we recommend Can Yuca.
+If you’re after a bigger holiday apartment, we recommend Villa Jacoba.
 It’s a new apartment-style accommodation with modern facilities and an excellent location.
 Certainly, it’s a hidden gem!
-For the budget traveller, we recommend Hotel Condemar.
-Indeed, you’ll be hard-pressed to find a greater value-for-money stay.

 Cala Mondragó Hotel is the go-to accommodation choice for those wanting to stay near Cala Mondragó and Caló des Borgit in Mallorca.
 Also known as Hotel Playa Mondragó, this hotel has a brilliant location in the national park.
 Certainly, you’re in a prime position to explore.
 At Cala Mondragó Hotel, you’ll find an on-site restaurant, snack bar and poolside bar, which is great considering the lack of dining options in the area.
-We’ve also heard the rooms are comfortable with all necessary amenities included.
+The rooms are comfortable with all necessary amenities included.

 Other Places Near Parc Natural de Mondragó